apache/spark/docs/apache-airflow-providers-google/operators/cloud/kubernetes_engine.rst

 Manage GKE cluster
 ^^^^^^^^^^^^^^^^^^

-A cluster is the foundation of GKE - all workloads run on on top of the cluster.
+A cluster is the foundation of GKE - all workloads run on top of the cluster.
 It is made up on a cluster master and worker nodes.
 The lifecycle of the master is managed by GKE when creating or deleting a cluster.
 The worker nodes are represented as Compute Engine VM instances that GKE creates on your behalf when creating a cluster.